 This finding can be made, in that the project is located in an area designated for agricultural uses and is not encumbered by physical constraints to development.
-Construction will comply with prevailing building technology, the Uniform Building Code, and the County Building ordinance to insure the optimum in safety and the conservation of energy and resources.
+Construction will comply with prevailing building technology, to insure the optimum in safety and the conservation of energy and resources.
 The proposed water distribution pipeline will be substantially located underground with the exception of any required pumping stations, and will not deprive adjacent properties or the neighborhood of light, air, or open space, in that the structure meets all current setbacks that ensure access to light, air, and open space in the neighborhood.